daniellecox/style-guide-guide/assets/02-installer.md

 ---
 layout: page
 type: detail
-title: Color
+title: installer
-group: brand
+group: assets
-permalink: /brand/color.html
+permalink: /assets/installer.html
 description: Color styles define how color is used in the design system.

 ---